thefcraft/chainsoup/readme.md

 ## Advanced Usage: `find_nested_tag`

-The `find_nested_tag` method is the most powerful feature of ChainableSoup.
+The `find_nested_tag` method is the most powerful feature of chainsoup.
 It allows you to define an entire path of `find` operations in a single, declarative call using `NestedArg`.

 ### `NestedArg`